 What began as a community project to revitalize the historic Prices Fork Elementary School in 2012, has flourished into the organization Live Work Eat Grow.
 The old school renovation now includes mixed-income apartments, an independently owned restaurant, a local brewery and a shared-use kitchen.
 Together, these entities not only provide an economic benefit, but a renewed energy in our community.

 Today, Live Work Eat Grow operates as a 501c3 nonprofit supporting sustainable, community food systems, farms and gardens.
 At Millstone Kitchen and our multiple community gardens, we foster small food businesses, preserve space for communal gardening and support food security initiatives throughout the region.

-LWEG’s mission is to cultivate and nourish communities by supporting and promoting local food, farms and community gardens; the creation and growth of jobs; the advocacy of a home for everyone, and the gathering of friends and family.
+Our mission is cultivate vibrant communities by fostering local food, farms and gardens; creating jobs and growing small businesses; supporting an affordable home for all; and gathering friends and neighbors.

 At Live Work Eat Grow, we cultivate vibrant communities.

 Millstone Kitchen Manager

 Laina Schneider brings to the position her diverse background in food and agriculture.
 She has worked with academic, non-profit and private sector entities in the U.S. and abroad in Guatemala, Honduras and Nepal.
 Laina is also a cook, and prior to joining Millstone Kitchen, worked as a Sous Chef in California at a farm-to-table restaurant.
 She holds a B.S. in Crop and Soil Environmental Science from Virginia Tech and an M.S. in International Agricultural Development from the University of California, Davis.
 When not working, you can find Laina hiking, camp cooking, or riding her motorcycle.

 Community Garden Coordinator